 - Santa Maria in Trastevere

-One of my favorite churches was Santa Maria dell’Anima near the Pantheon.
-An unassuming building from the outside, the church has many chapels with magnificent frescoes, paintings, and sculptures by Italian artists like Gian Lorenzo Bernini, considered the most outstanding sculptor of the 1600s.
-Other Italian artists who contributed to the magnificent artwork include Carlo Saraceni, Giovanni Francesco Grimaldi, Francesco Salviati, and Giuliano Finelli – most of them were new to me.
+My favorite church was Santa Maria dell’Anima near the Pantheon.
+An unassuming building from the outside, the church has chapels with magnificent frescoes, paintings, and sculptures by Italian artists like Gian Lorenzo Bernini, considered the most outstanding sculptor of the 1600s.
+Other Italian artists contributing to the church’s magnificent artwork include Francesco Salviati, Carlo Saraceni, Giovanni Francesco Grimaldi, and Giuliano Finelli – most new to me.

 I enjoyed the magnificent mosaics inside the Basilica di Santa Maria in Trastevere.
-The Basilica is at Piazza di St. Maria where exterior renovation of the façade and bell tower is in process.
-Basilica art is generally breathtaking but it’s a challenge taking photos because of the darkness, altar candles, and light from the impressive domes and stained-glass windows.
+The Basilica is near Piazza di St. Maria and exterior renovation of the façade and bell tower is in process.
+Basilica art is generally breathtaking but it’s a challenge taking photos because of the darkness, altar candles, and light from the domes and stained-glass windows.
+The atmosphere is magic!

 Later in the day we saw black smoke billowing from what looked like the heart of Vatican City.
 It turned out to be a junkyard fire nearby.
 The fire “spread through scrapped cars, exploded gas tanks, and sent a thick, dark plume of smoke through the northeastern quarter of the Italian capital.
 There were no reports of injuries”.